samderanova/EHSMUN/README.md

 # Welcome to Encinal High School's Model United Nations Club website!

-Here you will find information on who helps make MUN function, resources on how MUN works, and a gallery to see what being in MUN is like for us.
+Find information on who helps make MUN function, resources on how MUN works, and a gallery to see what being in MUN is like for us.

-This website was built with HTML, CSS, JS, React, and Bootstrap with the help of Lozad, so make sure Javascript (scripts) on your browser is allowed!
+This website was built with HTML, CSS, JS, React, and Bootstrap with the help of Lozad, a lazy loading image library.

-All images are used under the Fair Doctrine of Copyright Law and belong to their respective owners.
+All images belong to their respective owners.
+Not intended for commercial use.

-Created by Sam Der